tethysplatform/tethys/docs/tethys_portal/tethys_users.rst

 .. important::

     This feature requires the ``django-oauth-toolkit`` library to be installed.
-Starting with Tethys 5.0 or if you are using ``microtethys``, you will need to install ``django-oauth-toolkit`` using conda or pip as follows:
+Starting with Tethys 5.0 or if you are using ``micro-tethys-platform``, you will need to install ``django-oauth-toolkit`` using conda or pip as follows:

     .. code-block:: bash